MicrosoftDocs/dynamics365smb-docs/financials/production-how-to-create-production-orders-from-sales-orders.md

 5. Select the status and order type.
 6. Choose the **Yes** button to create the production order.

 You can also choose to make a project production order.
-For more information, see [How to: Plan Project Orders](production-how-to-plan-project-orders.md).
+For more information, see [Plan Project Orders](production-how-to-plan-project-orders.md).

 ## See Also
 [Setting Up Manufacturing](production-configure-production-processes.md)